 We record non-trade receivables to reflect amounts due for activities other than sales of subscriptions to our platform and professional services.
-Our non-trade receivables relate entirely to a receivable from our tenant improvement allowance.
-The tenant improvement allowance receivable was \$14.4 million as of December 31, 2018 and is classified within prepaid expenses and other current assets in the accompanying condensed consolidated balance sheets.
+As of March 31, 2019, our non-trade receivables related entirely to a receivable from our tenant improvement allowance.
+The tenant improvement allowance receivable was \$12.5 million and \$14.4 million as of March 31, 2019 and December 31, 2018, respectively, and is classified within prepaid expenses and other current assets in the accompanying condensed consolidated balance sheets.
 We recognized our initial tenant improvement allowance receivable of \$15.8 million related to our new headquarters once we took initial possession of the space in October 2018.
 We recognized additional tenant improvement allowance receivable of \$2.6 million when we took possession of adjacent office space in February 2019.
-We had received the entire tenant improvement allowance as of September 30, 2019, and therefore, there was no receivable balance remaining as of such date.